New to Dzaleka

 Protection and legal help

-If you are worried about safety, violence, trafficking, arrest, detention, or a rights problem, use the Rights Navigator and the urgent support page.
+If you are worried about safety, violence, trafficking, arrest, detention, or another rights problem, start with the urgent help page and Rights Navigator.

 Health and care